swagnercarena/hgmca/README.rst

 Quick Installation NERSC
 -------------------------------
 If you intend to use gmca or hgmca together with the scale discretized wavelet transform, you will need to install ``s2let``.
 The instructions for installation on the `s2let website <http://astro-informatics.github.io/s2let/scratch_install.html>`_ will not work for us, so we have detailed our own here.
-We have pre-compiled the s2let binary for NERSC.
+We have pre-compiled the s2let binary for NERSC on the cori-haswell machines.
 Using the code on other systems will require following the longer installation instructions.

 1. Clone the repo for hgmca: